Turkey orders 13 detained for online opposition to Syria offensive, newspaper reports

-ISTANBUL/ANKARA (Reuters) - Turkish authorities on Friday ordered the detention of 13 people for supporting the national medical association online, the Hurriyet newspaper reported, after the organisation publicly opposed a military campaign in Syria.
+ISTANBUL, Feb 2 (Reuters) - Turkish authorities on Friday ordered the detention of 13 people for supporting the national medical association online, the newspaper Hurriyet reported, after the organisation publicly opposed a military campaign in Syria.

 A prosecutor this week ordered the detention of 11 senior members of the Turkish Medical Association (TTB), including its chairman, after the organisation criticised the incursion into Syria’s Afrin, saying “No to war, peace immediately”.
 President Tayyip Erdogan accused the body of treason.